 Fonts are graphical resources that can be accessed with a call to ej.microui.display.Font.getFont().
-To be displayed, these fonts have to be converted at build-time from their source format to the display raw format by the font generator tool.
-Fonts that must be processed by the font generator tool are declared in MicroEJ Classpath \.fonts.list files.
-The file format is a standard Java properties file, each line representing a / separated resource path relative to the MicroEJ classpath root referring to a MicroEJ font file (usually with a .ejf file extension).
+Fonts are declared in Classpath \.fonts.list files (or in \.fontsext.list for an external resource, see Application Resources).

+The file format is a standard Java properties file, each line representing a / separated resource path relative to the Classpath root referring to a Font file (usually with a .ejf file extension).
 The resource may be followed by optional parameters which define: